 Can’t pay an energy bill

-If you are having difficulties paying your energy bills there are a number of options available to assist in making ends meet.
-This factsheet and brochure outlines ten tips including contacting your retailer, finding out what concessions are available and negotiating a payment plan.
+If you are having difficulties paying your energy bills there are some options available to assist in making ends meet.
+This fact sheet outlines ten tips including contacting your retailer, finding out what concessions are available and negotiating a payment plan.

 Can’t pay an energy bill – handy hints brochure (PDF)